Shlomo/Salomón Lerman

 Shlomo Lerman was born on January 21, 1908, in Ozarow Kielce in Poland.
 (His name was written as Szlama in Polish documents, his family affectionately called him Shloime, and he was known as Simon in Argentina.)

-He came from a religious family composed of his mother Malka Klajman, his father Nusyn Lerman, and his siblings Jaie Rivka, Aidel, Beile Guitl, and Yekhiel Meyer.
+He came from a religious family composed of his mother Malka Klajman, his father Nusym Lerman, and his siblings Jaie Rivka, Aidel, Beile Guitl, and Yekhiel Meyer (Chil Majer).

 After the death of his father in January 1933, he moved to Ostrowiec and lived with the family of his brother Yekhiel Meyer Lerman, from 1936 to October 1937 at Rynek 22.